 It is incredibly helpful to plan ahead to give your kiddos simple, easy to understand, and unbiased information.
 Whenever possible, meet with your co-parent ahead of the initial divorce conversation with the kids.
 You can collaborate to determine what you will say to the kids and then, if possible, tell them together.

-Listen carefully to your kid’s concerns and feelings, even when they are really difficult for you to hear.
+Listen carefully to your kid’s concerns and feelings, even when they are challenging for you to hear.
 It is hard to know your children are hurting, but resist the urge to jump in and “fix it” and instead listen more deeply.
 Now, you have the opportunity to: